- LOCATION: UK or EU

 - Ability to communicate on climate change to non-climate specialists, empowering them to bring climate into their work while developing their technical understanding

 - Relevant international work experience on finance and climate change would be advantageous, including understanding of key climate change networks and initiatives.

 - Degree in a field related to finance and/or sustainability.
 A postgraduate qualifications in a similar field is desirable.

 - Excellent written communication and verbal presentation skills with the ability to deliver high quality briefings, reports and presentations with minimal supervision

 - Excellent relationship management and interpersonal skills, committed to fostering an inclusive environment

 - ery good programme management skills, with experience in delivering successfully, including directing others that may not be your direct reports and working well with peers

 - IT/system skills (Microsoft Office, CRM, social media, webcasts, etc.)

 - Must be eligible to work in the UK

-- As this is a global role, regular international travel will be required (at least twice a month)
+- As this is a global role, regular international travel will be required

 - Language skills, other than English, are desirable